kign/c4wa/etc/doc/language.md

-One thing to note, `c4wa` _does_ support proper semantics for boolean `&&` and `||` (so when evaluating `A && B`, if `A` evaluates to _false_, `B` is not evaluated, similarly for `A || B`), but at a price of generating more complex WAT code (since there is no built-in support for such operations in Web Assembly).
+One thing to note, `c4wa` _does_ support proper semantics for boolean `&&` and `||` (so when evaluating `A && B`, if `A` evaluates to _false_, `B` is not evaluated, similarly for `A || B`), but at a price of generating more complex code
+(since there is no built-in support for such operations in Web Assembly).
 You may consider using bitwise `&` and `|` instead in some situations, which directly translate to WASM instructions resulting in simpler and faster code.